SenaDok/BookNookCorner/README.md

 Reading platforms and libraries hold rich but underused signals — ratings, reading history, favorite authors and genres — that can be turned into personalized book suggestions.
-BookFusion explores whether combining two classic recommendation strategies produces better suggestions than either strategy alone:
+BookNookCorner explores whether combining two classic recommendation strategies produces better suggestions than either strategy alone:

 - **Content-based filtering** recommends books similar to ones a user already liked,